 - Joint replacement may be necessary if the hand or wrist joint has been badly injured or deteriorated by osteoarthritis.

 - Dupuytren’s contracture treatment may involve fasciotomy or fasciectomy.
-In one procedure, connective tissue in the palm and fingers is surgically adjusted.
+In one procedure, the connective tissue in the palm and fingers is surgically adjusted.
 In the other, your surgeon removes connective tissue.

 - Some people with Dupuytren’s Contracture may be a good candidate for non-surgical Xiaflex treatment.